Adrián López: Porto

 On 12 July 2014, Adrián signed a five-year deal with Portuguese club FC Porto, who paid €11 million to Atlético Madrid for 60% of his economic rights.
 He scored his first goal for his new team on 17 September, in a 6–0 rout of FC BATE Borisov in the Champions League group stage.
 It was his only goal in 18 competitive appearances over his first season.

 Adrián returned to Spain and its top division on 31 August 2015, after agreeing to a one-year loan with Villarreal CF. After several months on the sidelines with a left leg tendon ailment, he scored his first goal the following 28 February, concluding a 3–0 home victory against Levante UD.

 On 28 April 2016, Adrián scored the only goal at the Estadio El Madrigal against Liverpool, coming on for Roberto Soldado late into the second half and netting in the 90th minute of the first leg of the Europa League semi-finals.
 The following January, after few opportunities at Porto, he returned to Villarreal on the same basis for the remainder of the campaign.

 On 11 August 2017, Adrián returned to Deportivo on a one-year loan deal.
 He scored a team and career-best nine goals, but the club was relegated from the top flight after four years.

 On 19 October 2018, in a match against amateurs S.C.
 Vila Real in the third round of the Taça de Portugal, Adrián netted four times in a 6–0 away rout.
 He scored his first goal in the Primeira Liga the following 2 March, but in a 1–2 home loss to S.L.
 Benfica which leapfrogged the hosts to take first place with ten rounds remaining.

 Osasuna

 Adrián returned to Spain's top flight on 30 July 2019, with the free agent joining newly promoted CA Osasuna on a one-year contract.
 On 22 May 2021, after 46 competitive matches, he was released.

 Málaga

 On 31 March 2022, aged 34, Adrián returned to Málaga on a short-term deal.
 He retired in 2023 due to injury problems, even though he did not make any official announcement.

-In February 2024, López was appointed assistant manager of Rayo Vallecano.